convictional/convictional-help/_posts/2018-02-13-for-drop-shippers.md

 The price you charge on your store will be set by the wholesaler (which is the wholesale price + a markup).
 Your take is the difference.

 You have two options for paying your wholesaler.
-You can define which payment method you want to accept in Settings:
+Typically the wholesaler will support one or both but you have to pay with the method they prefer:

 ### Pay with Stripe: